gochrono/chrono/README.md

 Chrono is a time tracking tool written in Go.
 It is fast and simple to use.

-Want to know what your time?
+Want to know what you did with your time?
 Chrono will help you with that.
 Track how long you spend on a project.
 Add notes so you know exactly what you did.